 Cardiopulmonary resuscitation (CPR) is a medical procedure that helps to pump blood for a patient who has undergone a cardiac arrest.
 The heart of the affected individual cannot perform this function.
-A series of chest compressions are administered to help save a life or improve the chances of survival during a sudden cardiac arrest.
+A series of 30 chest compressions are administered to help save a life or improve the chances of survival during a sudden cardiac arrest.
 A cardiac arrest results in the heart not pumping blood to the brain and around the body.

 In addition to CPR certification, we also offer First Aid certification, a bloodborne pathogens course, and a dual CPR and AED certification course.
 So, learn CPR and save lives in an emergency.

 Everyone must consider looking for CPR training to comprehend the top ten facts of this vital medical procedure:

 When a cardiac arrest victim receives timely CPR before the paramedics arrive on the spot, it triples their chances of survival.
 Administering CPR during this critical window can save the patient from a near-death situation.

 Bodily Strength Counts

 There are some looking for CPR training and CPR classes at a much earlier age.
 Even a nine-year-old can perform CPR if they possess the bodily strength to carry out this medical procedure.
 You shouldn’t let concerns about your own bodily strength prevent you from receiving CPR training and certification.